AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • con

-Anyone looking for a new car replacement
+Anyone looking for a new-car replacement

 Cheap Auto Insurance Coverage After a Speeding Ticket

 GEICO is known for its cheap rates.
-The average annual rate for GEICO customers with a speeding ticket is $2,186, which is $500 cheaper than the average annual premium of $2,784 for drivers with a speeding ticket.
+The average annual rate for GEICO customers with a speeding ticket is $2,186, which is about $500 cheaper than the average annual premium of $2,784 for drivers with a speeding ticket.

 See how GEICO’s average annual cost after a speeding ticket compares to other leading insurers: